 Welcome to the National Monuments Service (NMS) Wreck Viewer.
-The Wreck Viewer is a new free-to-use digital service provided by the National Monuments Service of the Department of Culture, Heritage and the Gaeltacht.
+The Wreck Viewer is a new free-to-use digital service provided by the National Monuments Service of the Department of Housing, Local Government and Heritage.
 It has been developed to facilitate easy access to the National Monuments Service’s Wreck Inventory of Ireland Database (WIID) and to complement the existing Historic Environment Viewer which provides access to the databases of the Sites and Monuments Record (SMR) and the National Inventory of Architectural Heritage (NIAH).

 Please note that the development of the Wreck Viewer is an ongoing project and the Viewer should not be relied upon as a definitive listing or display of all known wreck data.
 Records will be added to, refined and updated on an ongoing basis and as new information becomes available.